 We recommend maximum caution with winter tires if you mount them in extreme temperatures.
 While they are specially designed for such conditions, they still need careful break-ins, especially on slippery roads.
 Winter tires are specifically designed to stay flexible and grippy in snowy weather.
 However, their brand-new condition might not be at its peak performance for the first couple of weeks.

 Consider the initial alignment after the first 1,000 miles with your new tires.
 This will give you peace of mind about their proper setup.
 A qualified mechanic might spot alignment issues that did not occur with the previous tires.
 United Tires and Service recommends alignment right after installing new tires.
-While is not mandatory, it's highly recommended to ensure even wear, fuel efficiency, and service life optimization.
+While this is not mandatory, it's highly recommended to ensure even wear, fuel efficiency, and service life optimization.

 Why Trust Us?